alexvoss/mkdocs-material-fork/docs/tutorials/blogs.md

-# Blog Tutorial
+# Blog tutorial

 ## 1. Overview
-__Content:__ The tutorial will guide you through the process of configuring the [blog plugin], creating posts, setting up authors, producing an RSS feed as well as... <!-- TODO -->
+__Content:__ The tutorial guides you through the process of configuring the [blog plugin], creating posts, setting up authors, providing secondary navigation with tags and producing an RSS feed.

 [blog plugin]: ../../plugins/blog

 __Prerequisites:__ This tutorial assumes that you have installed either the [public version] or the [Insiders edition] of Material for MkDocs and that you have worked through the [Creating your site] setup guide.
-Note that where features of the Insiders edition are used, these will be marked with the heart icon:
+Note that where features we use the Insiders edition, we mark these with the heart icon:
 <!-- md:sponsors --> If you are using the public version then you can skip these
 steps.